Why Africa, Why Kenya?

 Let’s unpack a few of these areas:

 I arrived in Kenya days before the August 2022 general elections.
 What I witnessed was nothing short of remarkable.
 Kenya held what many analysts and commentators say was the freest, fairest, and most credible election in Kenyan history.
-The election was observed by international and local election organizations and upheld by the Kenyan Supreme Court.
-Power was transferred orderly and peacefully at the time.
+The elections were observed by international and local election organizations and the results upheld by the Kenyan Supreme Court.
+Power was transferred orderly and peacefully.

 Gateway to East Africa